Johor Plantations Group Bhd (previously Kulim (Malaysia) Bhd)

 -

-[Externally verified] The company reports an increase in water consumption intensity from 2022 (1.13 m3 per tonne FFB) to 2023 (1.19 m3 per tonne FFB).
-The figures have not improved over time but are kept within a yearly target of 1.2 m3 per tonne of FFB.
-This information is externally verified by Control Union.
+[Externally verified] The company reports an increase in water consumption intensity from 2022 (1.13 m3 per tonne FFB) to 2023 (1.19 m3 per tonne FFB) and a decrease from 2023 to 2024 (1.09 m3 per tonne FFB); The figures are all kept within a yearly target of 1.2 m3 per tonne of FFB.
+This information is externally verified by BSI.

 -